|

 Eat more plants

-Since the vegan diet has the lowest carbon footprint, cutting animal products off your diet has many environmental benefits.
+Even cutting back on meat and dairy just a few days a week has many benefits.
 It is one of the most powerful things you can do to reduce your individual carbon emissions.

 10. Take it slow